-Local AIDS pharmaceutical assistance (APA, not ADAP) includes local pharmacy assistance programs to provide HIV/AIDS medications to clients.
+Local AIDS pharmaceutical assistance (APA, not ADAP) includes local pharmacy assistance programs implemented by Part A or Part B grantees to provide HIV/AIDS medications to clients.
+This assistance can be funded with Part A grant funds or Part B base award funds.
 These organizations may or may not provide other services (e.g., primary care or case management) to the clients they serve through an RWHAP contract with their grantee.